A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Appendix of Proofs

 \subsection{Proofs for Section~\ref{sec:postulate}}

-\restatetheorem{thm:non-mon-q} If a reasonable conception of quarrelling $\mathcal{Q}$ (which satisfies CSR) is disposed to induce non-monotonicity over quarrellers, then the standard quarrel postulate based on $\mathcal{Q}$ will be violated by {\bf any} measure of voting power $\Psi$. \end{theorem}
+\restatetheorem{thm:DNMQ} If a reasonable conception of quarrelling $\mathcal{Q}$ (which satisfies CSR) is disposed to induce non-monotonicity over quarrellers, then the standard quarrel postulate based on $\mathcal{Q}$ will be violated by {\bf any} measure of voting power $\Psi$. \end{theorem}

-\begin{proof} For any measure $\Psi$ (which, by definition, satisfies the dummy postulates), $\psi_i$=0 if and only if $i$ is a dummy.
-We need to furnish an instance in which a dummy $i$ in the initial voting game $\mathcal{G}$ is transformed into a non-dummy in the game derived by imposing a quarrel between $i$ and~$j$ via a transformation rule $\mathcal{Q}$ that satisfies CSR but also DNQ.
+\begin{proof} For any measure $\Psi$ (which, by definition, satisfies the dummy postulates), $\psi_j$=0 if and only if $j$ is a dummy.
+We need to furnish an instance in which a dummy $j$ in the initial voting game $\mathcal{G}$ is transformed into a non-dummy in the game derived by imposing a quarrel between $i$ and~$j$ via a transformation rule $\mathcal{Q}$ that satisfies DNMQ.

-Let $\mathcal{G}$ be a monotonic binary voting game in which player 1 is a dictator and player 2 a dummy.
-Now induce a quarrel between 1 and 2 that satisfies CSR, but which is disposed to induce non-monotonicity over the quarrellers 1 and 2.
-Then there must be at least one pair of divisions in the derived game $\hat{\mathcal{G}}$ such that: the quarrelling players' votes agree in the first division and disagree in the second, where the second is identical to the first except for player 2's vote; in the division in which they disagree, player 1 is successful and player 2 unsuccessful; and in the division in which players 1 and 2 agree, they are both unsuccessful.
-But since the two divisions are identical except for player 2's vote, it follows that 2 is decisive in these two divisions in $\hat{\mathcal{G}}$.
-Therefore, $\psi_2=0$ but $\hat{\psi}_2 > 0$, in violation of the standard quarrel postulate. \footnote{The proof evidently relies on the fact that in non-monotonic games a player may be decisive even when its vote disagrees with the outcome.} \end{proof}
+Let $\mathcal{G}$ be a monotonic binary voting game in which player $i$ is a dictator and player $j$ a dummy.
+Thus $\mathcal{G}$ satisfies condition $V(S)$ in DNMQ.
+Now induce a quarrel between $i$ and $j$ that satisfies CSR, but which is disposed to induce non-monotonicity over quarrellers.
+Then there must be at least one pair of divisions in the derived game $\hat{\mathcal{G}}$ such that: the quarrelling players' votes agree in the first division and disagree in the second, where the second is identical to the first except for player $j$'s vote, and (by condition $V(S)$) in the division in which they disagree, $i$ is successful and $j$ unsuccessful; and (by condition $I(S)$) in the division in which players $i$ and $j$ agree, they are both unsuccessful.
+But since the two divisions are identical except for $j$'s vote, it follows that $j$ is decisive in these two divisions in $\hat{\mathcal{G}}$.
+Therefore, $\psi_j=0$ but $\hat{\psi}_j > 0$, in violation of the standard quarrel postulate. \footnote{The proof evidently relies on the fact that in non-monotonic games a player may be decisive even when its vote disagrees with the outcome.} \end{proof}

+\restatetheorem{thm:SDNMQ} If a reasonable conception of quarrelling $\mathcal{Q}$ (which satisfies CSR) is strongly disposed to induce non-monotonicity over quarrellers, then the standard quarrel postulate based on $\mathcal{Q}$ will be violated by {\bf any} measure of voting power $\Psi$. \end{theorem}